MrThygesen16/pdfDataReader/README.md

 # pdfDataReader
-Python Script for extracting data from numerous pages in a PDF document.
+Python script for extracting tables of data from numerous pages in a PDF document.

 *Note: script is still WIP*